democracyworks/immutant-docker/README.md

 ## How this container works

-When this container is run, it scans directories at /servers/ for Immutant archives, creating a deployment descriptor and a deployment marker file for each.
+When this container is run, it scans directories at /servers/* for Immutant deployment descriptors, copies them to the standalone deployments directory, and adds a deployment marker file for each.
 Then it starts up Immutant via it's standalone.sh script.

 ## Using this Docker container